 Reviews are a valuable form of reader engagement, since they can help convince other prospective readers to buy a book.
 In order to get more reviews, many authors discount their book and update their back matter to ask readers to leave a review.
 Our data shows that this is an effective strategy — 70% of authors who discounted a book and ran a Featured Deal saw increased measures of exposure, such as reviews, Facebook likes, and email list sign-ups.
 And 84% of authors who asked readers for a review in their back matter saw an increase in reviews.

-Authors have also had success getting reader reviews with other strategies, including asking in their mailing list, on their social media pages, and asking their street teams, among others.
+Authors have also had success getting reader reviews with other strategies, including asking in their mailing lists, on their social media pages, and asking their street teams, among others.
 Check out our guide to getting more reader reviews for more.

 3. Run a creative author Q&A